• What is Copywriting?

 make your target audience anxious

 Writing to your target audience is crucial for writing effective copy.
 You love your target audience!
-But sometimes…it’s also wildly effective to make ’em squirm a little.
-What am I talking about?
-Read on…
+But sometimes it’s also wildly effective to make ’em squirm a little.

-Today’s question comes from Asha H. who asks, “I understand that I have to convey the benefits of a product when I write about it, but is there anything I can do to make that benefit more powerful?”
+You understand that you have to convey the benefits of a product when you write about it, but is there anything else you can do to make that benefit more powerful?

 It’s true that the number one (and utterly essential) element in effective copy is the benefit to consumer.
 What are they going to get out of making the purchase?
 What’s in it for them?